-These special districts, governed by the Fresno County Board of Supervisors, include County Service Areas, and Lighting and Maintenance Districts.
+These special districts, governed by the Fresno County Board of Supervisors, include County Service Areas and Lighting and Maintenance Districts.
 These districts were established to provide services such as road, park, and lighting maintenance to specific areas in the County.
 They are financed by ad valorem property taxes in the area benefited, or by special assessments levied on specific properties.

-County of Fresno Budgetary Comparison Schedule Debt Service Fund For the Fiscal Year Ended June 30, 2020 (amounts expressed in thousands)
+County of Fresno Combining Balance Sheet Nonmajor Governmental Funds June 30, 2021 (amounts expressed in thousands)